 In addition to the main character’s metamorphosis, I liked the fact that Kane and Durning have many more scenes together this time around — they really make a fabulous screen team.
 Durning was really one of the finest character actors of his generation.
 Schoelen is pretty good too.
 The only thing that I didn’t like about the movie is that there is no mention of Jill’s kids and husband — how hard was to write a few lines about her family situation?

+The cast also includes Gene Lythgow (The Usual Suspects), Kevin McNulty (The Accused) and Duncan Fraser (Needful Things) as the club owner.
 The moody musical score is by Dana Kaproff.
 He also wrote the music for the first movie.
 On both occasions I was impressed by Kaproff’s excellent work.

 Conclusions & Final Thoughts: